|

 that they do not coincide with known pest breeding

-seasons. f) Practice crop rotation to stop this year's
+f) Practice crop rotation to stop this year's

 insect larvae from infecting next year's crop. g) Do not